bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-template-repository.md

 ---
 title: Creating a template repository
-intro: 'You can make an existing repository a template, so you and others can generate new repositories with the same directory structure{% ifversion fpt or ghae or ghes %}, branches,{% endif %} and files.'
+intro: "You can make an existing repository a template, so you and others can generate new repositories with the same directory structure{% ifversion fpt or ghae or ghes %}, branches,{% endif %} and files."
 permissions: Anyone with admin permissions to a repository can make the repository a template.
 redirect_from:
   - /articles/creating-a-template-repository
   - /github/creating-cloning-and-archiving-repositories/creating-a-template-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Create a template repo
 ---

 {% note %}

 **Note**: Your template repository cannot include files stored using {% data variables.large_files.product_name_short %}.